-Considering the fact the most cycling collisions occur during the day it’s probably worth investing in a daytime running light (DRL) with multiple modes that can also double up as a night light.
+If you considering that most cycling collisions occur during the day, it’s probably worth investing in a daytime running light (DRL) with multiple modes that can also serve as a night light.
 Most contemporary cycling lights offer varying degrees of brightness, battery life and flash patterns, and have a built-in DRL function — the output of which is measured in lumens.

 Scroll down to see Cyclingnews’ roundup of the best rear lights available to buy this year, and jump here for our guide on what to look for in a rear cycling light

-Best rear cycling lights you can buy today
+Best rear bike lights you can buy today

 See.Sense Icon2 Smart